ZDS56/mlcf-sod/README.md

-# CEASC: Adaptive Sparse Convolutional Networks with Global Context Enhancement for Faster Object Detection on Drone Images
+# MLCF-SOD: Multi-level feature enhancement and cross-layer fusion for small object ship detection
 The repo is the official implementation of CEASC.

-Our CEASC module is at [mmdet/models/dense_heads](mmdet/models/dense_heads)

-Our Sparse Convolution Implementation is at [Sparse_conv](Sparse_conv)

-Our config file is at [configs/UAV](configs/UAV)
+Our config file is at [configs/MY](configs/MY)

 ## Requirement